TristanRhodes/tristanrhodes.github.io/_posts/2022-01-14-expression-parsing-monads.markdown

 }
 ```

-Now we've got a base class we can use to implement conditions, let's see what we can do with it.
+Now we've got a base class we can use to implement conditions, let's create a check for ints over a certain value.

 ```csharp
 public class NumberOverParser : IsTokenConditionBase<int>